Practising Hatha Yoga since 1988, teaching since 1998 and Birthlight Pregnancy yoga since 2010.

 In 2010-12 I trained with Birthlight in antenatal yoga and yoga for labour and birth and have been teaching pregnancy yoga since then.
 I get great satisfaction from helping women to increase their confidence in their body’s ability to give birth, to enjoy their pregnancy and to give birth the way they want to.

-Earlier this year I completed my Yoga for Healthy Lower Backs (YHLB) teacher training and will be the first yoga teacher in Rugby qualified to offer this gentle, effective yoga for people with chronic or recurring low back pain.
+In 2016 I completed my Yoga for Healthy Lower Backs (YHLB) teacher training and became the first yoga teacher in Rugby qualified to offer this gentle, effective yoga for people with chronic or recurring low back pain.

 I love how Hatha Yoga is so adaptable to all kinds of need.
 The yoga postures (asanas) keep us physically strong and the breathing practices (pranayama), sound practices (mantra) and guided relaxation (often in the form of Yoga Nidra) are calming for the mind.
 The overall effect is for both body and mind and has kept me unrolling my own mat for nearly 30 years.